Health, diversity experts tackling racism on 'Coronavirus House Calls'

-Have a question about the intersection of COVID-19 and public health as it pertains to diversity and equity?
-Our experts may have the answer on today’s final weekly episode of “Coronavirus House Calls” at 3 p.m.
+Have a question about the intersection of COVID-19, public health, and racism?
+Our health and diversity experts may have the answer on today’s final weekly episode of “Coronavirus House Calls” at 3 p.m.
 CT.
-Check out yesterday’s episode of “Coronavirus House Calls” with Mark Cuban, who also touched on racial equality in the exclusive Nexstar interview.
+Check out yesterday’s episode of “Coronavirus House Calls” with Mark Cuban, who also touched on racial equality in his exclusive Nexstar interview.

 [WATCH: Dr. Fauci answers your questions on ‘Coronavirus House Calls’]